csps-efpc/csps-llm/README.md

 * Make diffusion model selectable as a parameter
 * Add initial stats monitor
 * Add support for a LRU cache of models (for multi-GPU environments)
+* Add support for negative prompts in image generation